 Saas Fee is Switzerland’s hidden gem for ski families.
 Near the more famous Zermatt, this big mountain ski resort in the Swiss south is high elevation with plenty of snow and sunshine, but few crowds.
 Saas Fee is best known for its beautiful glaciers and the stunning peaks that surround the magnificent valley.
 It’s also a car free alpine village that provides a truly relaxing family ski holiday.

 Saas Fee is one of the best Swiss Ski Resorts for snow reliability, slope preparation (grooming) and coziness.
-Saas Fee is comprised of three ski areas, including Saas-Grund and Saas Almagell, our review is of the main mountain Saas Fee.
+Saas Fee is comprised of three ski areas, including Saas-Grund and Saas Almagell, all on the Swiss Magic Pass.
+Our review is of the main mountain Saas Fee.
 See Saas Fee ski photos and Saas Fee Ski Videos.

 The skiing at Saas Fee includes 21 lifts and 35 long, well prepared (groomed) trails.
 The ski lifts are a mix of old and new – chairs, pomas, T-Bars, cable cars, and the amazing summit funicular railway to the summit.
 The Metro Alpin rail brings skiers underground up to the spectacular Allalin Glacier at 11,482′.
 The crown jewel is Saas Fee’s rotating restaurant, “360” is the highest revolving restaurant in the world.
 On a clear day, its worth taking your family here for the ever-changing panorama of gorgeous glaciers, and 14,000′ peaks including the Dom, Aletschhorn, Monch, and Jungfrau.
 From the summit, its a long 5,906′ vertical ski all the way to the village, but there are plenty of other lifts and well-prepared trails to explore along the way.